s3m/s3m/README.md

 # s3m

-**s3m** a "fault-tolerant" command line tool for storing streams of data to an s3 bucket.
+**s3m** a "fault-tolerant" command line tool for storing streams of data in s3 buckets.

 Problem trying to solve